-We turn now to the arguments Judge Sotomayor advances in her dissenting opinion.
-Judge Sotomayor attaches great importance to the fact that Pappas did not occupy a "high level 'supervisory,' 'confidential,' or 'policymaking' role" in the Police Department.
-She relies on the Supreme Court's statement in Rankin v.
-McPherson, 483 U.S. 378 (1987) that where "an employee serves no confidential, policymaking, or public contact role, the danger to the agency's successful functioning from that employee's private speech is minimal."
-Id. at 390-91, as well as our observation in McEvoy v.
+1 diary, or revealed them in confidence to his family or intimate friends, and they had become 2 known accidentally, or through a breach of confidence, that case would present different 3 considerations.
+We do not speculate how such a case would be decided.
+But those are not the 4 facts we deal with.
+Here, Pappas deliberately sought to publicize his views.
+He repeatedly sent 5 leaflets that aggressively pronounced his provocative views to organizations engaged in public 6 solicitation.
+He admittedly did so with the intention of influencing public opinion.
+The 7 Department appropriately took action against him not because of his private opinions but because 8 of his conduct in violation of Departmental regulations conduct that risked to harm the 9 Department in the performance of its governmental mission.
+Although Pappas tried to conceal 10 his identity as speaker, he took the risk that the effort would fail.
+11 12 We turn now to the arguments Judge Sotomayor advances in her dissenting opinion.
+13 Judge Sotomayor attaches great importance to the fact that Pappas did not occupy a "high 14 level 'supervisory,' 'confidential,' or 'policymaking' role" in the Police Department.
+She relies 15 on the Supreme Court's statement in Rankin v.
+McPherson, 483 U.S. 378 (1987) that where "an 16 employee serves no confidential, policymaking, or public contact role, the danger to the agency's 17 successful functioning from that employee's private speech is minimal."
+Id. at 390-91, as well as 18 our observation in McEvoy v.
 Spencer, 124 F.3d 92, 103 (2d Cir.
-1997) that "the more the employee's job requires confidentiality, policymaking, or public contact, the greater the state's interest in firing her for expression that offends her employer." (internal quotation marks omitted).
-While it is undoubtedly the case that ill-considered public statements of a high policymaking executive often have a higher likelihood of harming the employer's accomplishment of its mission than similar statements made by a file clerk, laborer or a janitorial employee, it by no means follows that rank and file employees are incapable of harming the employer's effectiveness by their speech, or that governmental employers are powerless to sanction lower level employees when their statements do have the capacity to harm the employer's performance of its mission.
-Neither Rankin nor McEvoy implied any such thing.
+1997) that "the more the 19 employee's job requires confidentiality, policymaking, or public contact, the greater the state's 20 interest in firing her for expression that offends her employer." (internal quotation marks 21 omitted).